JAT Flight 367: Cause

 The secondary crew of JAT Flight 367, flying from Stockholm to Belgrade with stopovers in Copenhagen and Zagreb, arrived in Denmark on the morning of 25 January 1972.
 Flight 367 departed from Stockholm Arlanda Airport at 1:30 p.m.
 (13:30 UTC) on 26 January.
 The aircraft, a McDonnell Douglas DC-9-32, landed at Copenhagen Airport at 2:30 p.m., where it was taken over by Vulović and her colleagues.
 "As it was late, we were in the terminal and saw it park," Vulović said.
 "I saw all the passengers and crew deplane.
 One man seemed terribly annoyed.
 It was not only me that noticed him either.
 Other crew members saw him, as did the station manager in Copenhagen.
 I think it was the man who put the bomb in the baggage.
 I think he had checked in a bag in Stockholm, got off in Copenhagen and never re-boarded the flight."

 Flight 367 departed from Copenhagen Airport at 3:15 p.m.
 At 4:01 p.m, an explosion tore through the DC-9's baggage compartment.
 The explosion caused the aircraft to break apart over the Czechoslovak village of Srbská Kamenice.
 Vulović was the only survivor of the 28 passengers and crew.
 Some reports stated Vulović was at the rear of the aircraft when the explosion occurred, but she has stated she was told that she was found in the middle section of the plane.
 She was discovered by villager Bruno Honke, who heard her screaming amid the wreckage.
 Her turquoise uniform was covered in blood and her 3 in stiletto heels had been torn off by the force of the impact.
 Honke had been a medic during World War II and was able to keep Vulović alive until rescuers arrived.
-Vulović was in a coma for 27 days and was temporarily paralyzed from the waist down, but survived.
+Vulović was in a coma for 27 days and was temporarily paralyzed from the waist down, but survived and eventually regained the ability to walk.
 She continued working for JAT, holding a desk job.